 When buying a property, always keep in mind it may need some renovations.
 Whether it's major renovations or just minor refreshing, these have a cost that should be added to the purchase price!
 You can get an estimate of the renovation costs by bringing an interior designer or contractor during one of the visits.

-Once you buy your house, you will have to deal with various costs: property tax, housing tax (if you buy a second home), co-ownership fees (if you live in a co-ownership), income tax or real estate wealth tax...
+Once you buy your house, you will have to deal with various costs: french property tax, housing tax (if you buy a second home), co-ownership fees (if you live in a co-ownership), income tax or real estate wealth tax...